panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 As a part of the destructuring, the rest operator extracts parts of an array.
 The extraction result is always an array.

-In term of syntax, the rest operator should be the last one in a destructuring assignment: `[extractedItem1, ...restArray] = destructuredArray`.
+In terms of syntax, the rest operator should be the last one in a destructuring assignment: `[extractedItem1, ...restArray] = destructuredArray`.

 Let's see some applications: